mallaaashutosh/Smart-Plant-Watering-System/README.md

 ## 🚀 How It Works

 1. ESP32 reads soil moisture, temperature, and humidity every 3 seconds
-2. If soil moisture < 35% → pump turns ON
+2. If soil moisture < 40% → pump turns ON
-3. If soil moisture > 45% → pump turns OFF
+3. If soil moisture > 40% → pump turns OFF
 4. All values are published to MQTT topics
 5. Node-RED subscribes → displays beautiful gauges & status

-## 📊 Dashboard Layout